 Clean & Polish Chrome Car Parts

-Have the chrome parts of your car become dull and/or rusty?
+Have the chrome parts of your car become dull, dirty and/or rusty?
 Clean the chrome by washing it with warm water, soap, and a soft cloth.
 Next up: spray some WD-40 on the rusty parts, let it sit for about 10 minutes, and go over it with a light abrasive.
 Once you have done this, make sure to apply another layer of WD-40 to prevent it from happening again.
+This is a great cleaning tip if you want to clean tight alloy and/or sport rims.
+Make sure to wipe the rims with a clean and soft cloth, this prevents scratches and other damage.
 The chrome parts of your vehicle should look as good as new.

 You might think what are the odds of wasps building their nest in your garden?
 Well, that does not matter, because thanks to WD-40 you can prevent them from building their nests.
 All you need to do is spray some WD-40 on the eaves of your house next spring and they will not be able to build their home next to or under your roof.
 This way you will never be bothered by wasp nests ever again and you have a great summer!

 If you live in an area where it gets (really) cold in winter, I mean like snow and freezing cold.
 You should definitely remember and use this WD-40 tip.
 Keep an eye on the weather and when the weatherman – or woman – tell you it is going to freeze; it is good to spray a little WD-40 in your car locks.
 How so?
 It ensures that no water runs into your locks, so the locks can not freeze.
 This will prevent many cold and late mornings in the winter.